 Do you remember the last time you were trying to decide with your entire family where you should all go for dinner?
 The varying likes and dislikes makes this kind of choice pretty difficult.
 But can you imagine trying to get hundreds of thousands of people to agree on something?

-It’s important to get this process right also.
-Having just one election isn’t going to be good for making sure officials accurately represent the people.
+But having just one election isn’t going to be good for making sure officials accurately represent the people.
 Frequent polling, on the other hand, makes leaders review and stay up to date on the most critical current issues.

 All of this outlines why monarchy is so terrible for society.
 If everybody truly is equal, is it fair to elevate one above all else?
 What’s more, if you get one good ruler, what are the odds their heirs will be corrupt?